Skip to Main Content

 • Pursuit of new credit: This shows recent attempts to open new lines of credit.

-The impact of a credit score on insurance premiums can differ widely across states, as most jurisdictions permit insurers to factor in credit history when determining rates.
+The impact of a credit record on insurance premiums can differ widely across states, as most jurisdictions permit insurers to factor in credit history when determining rates.
 This practice, combined with variables such as local traffic conditions, weather patterns, population density and the overall cost of living, contributes to the fluctuating nature of rates from one state to another.

 The table below provides a snapshot of how these rates for full coverage policies vary by credit tier across various states, including Washington, D.C.
 It's noteworthy that states like California, Hawaii, Massachusetts and Michigan have regulations that limit or outright prohibit the use of credit scores in setting average car insurance premiums.